wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Viewing endpoint parameters

-<a name="params"></a>By clicking the endpoint, you can also find the set of required and optional parameters with the relevant data types:
+<a name="params"></a>By clicking the endpoint, you can also find the endpoint details, including required and optional parameters with the relevant data types:

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)